Uploaded image for project: 'JDK'

 +----------------------+

-The following code reads a LocalDate from an array and invokes the plusYears method.
-The simplified contents of the plusYears method is included for reference.
+For example, consider the following code which reads a LocalDate from an array and invokes plusYears.
+A simplified version of plusYears is shown for reference.

 public LocalDate plusYears(long yearsToAdd) {